Continuous Sensitivity Analysis for $\delta N$ Formalism: Continuous Sensitivity Analysis in Formalism

+where $\Pi \equiv \phi_{,n}$.
 From this point onward, square brackets will be used to denote the vector or matrix representation of the components $Y^i$.
-For future convenience, we also define the hierarchy of Hubble flow parameters.
-The first three parameters are explicitly given by

-Let $\tau_e$ denote the time at the end of inflation and let $X = (\phi_*, \phi'_*)$ represent the set of initial conditions defined on the matching hypersurface.
+Let $n_e$ denote the time at the end of inflation and let $X = (\phi_*, \Pi_*)$ represent the set of initial conditions defined on the matching hypersurface.
 We assume that the final hypersurface corresponds to the comoving gauge, in which the field fluctuation vanishes, $\delta\phi_e=0$.
-Varying $\phi_e = \phi(X,\tau_e)$ and keeping first-order terms then yields (see Appendix \ref{dN_expansion_appendix})
+Varying $\phi_e = \phi(X,n_e)$ and keeping first-order terms then yields (see Appendix \ref{dN_expansion_appendix})

-where $J^i_a \equiv dY^i/dX^a$ is the sensitivity matrix (Jacobian) that measures the dependence of the field values on the final hypersurface with respect to variations in the initial conditions $X$.
+where $J^i_a \equiv \partial Y^i/ \partial X^a$ is the sensitivity matrix (Jacobian) that measures the dependence of the field values on the final hypersurface with respect to variations in the initial conditions $X$.
 From now on, we drop the subscript $k$ from all parameters for the sake of simplicity.

 Therefore, obtaining the linear $\delta N$ result reduces to computing the elements $J^i_a$.
 To this end, we derive the differential equation governing the evolution of $J$.
-The background evolution of the system, including the gradient-induced source term \eqref{KG_with_source}, can then be written as
+Writing the gradient corrected background equations \eqref{BG_equations_corrected} in terms of $e$-fold number and removing the Hubble parameter between them yields

+where $g \equiv V_{,\phi} / V$.
+This can be used to write the derivative of the state vector in the form